frame-lang/frame-docs/advanced_frame/runtime.rst

 #.
 A reference to the current state (self.__compartment)
 #.
 A reference to the next state to transition to (self.__next_compartment)

-The **__next_compartment** variable is only set while executing a transition and is otherwise unset.
+The **__next_compartment** variable is only set while the system is in the process of executing a transition.

 .. code-block::
-    :caption: Compartment References
+    :caption: System Runtime Compartment References

-        self.__compartment: 'Runtime2Compartment' = Runtime2Compartment(self.__state)
+    self.__compartment: 'Runtime0Compartment' = Runtime0Compartment('__runtime0_state_S0')
-        self.__next_compartment: 'Runtime2Compartment' = None
+    self.__next_compartment: 'Runtime0Compartment' = None

 Let's explore each of these aspects, starting with how state compartments are used during system initialization.

 State Compartments and System Initialization
 -------------------------------

-To begin our exploration of the runtime we will begin with a trivial one state system that simply prints a message on startup.
+To begin our exploration of the runtime we will examine a trivial one state system that simply prints a message on startup.

 .. code-block::